In early New England, there were worse sins than Puritans sleeping in church. But few that so entertained the public and

 Joseph Moody, the minister at the Second Church of York, Maine, was perturbed when he looked out over his flock, many of them bowed in sleep.

 “Fire, fire, fire!” he yelled.
 When the sleepers in the congregation jumped to their feet and asked where the fire was, he blasted them with an answer: “In hell, for sleeping sinners.”

 In Brunswick, Maine, the minister adopted the custom of calling out the names of sleeping parishioners, which generally served to wake and admonish them.
 In one case, though, a grumpy parishioner retorted: “Mind your own business, and go on with your sermon.”

 But these were later times – the mid-1700s.
 In the early days of the colonies, sleepers were dealt with more harshly.
 Boston, in 1667, and Portsmouth, N.H., in 1662, both considered building a cage to imprison and shame churchgoers who fell asleep.

 Increase Mather, in 1682, raised the disturbing specter of people deliberately using the sermon as a way of avoiding some other productive activities.
 “Some woeful Creatures,” he wrote, “have been so wicked as to profess they have gone to hear Sermons on purpose, that so they might sleep, finding themselves at such times much disposed that way.”

 Many churches employed a more proactive approach to combatting sleeping parishioners: the Tithingman.
 This fellow was hired to oversee the congregation.
 Perched on a balcony or strolling the aisles, he was armed with a long stick.
-One end was outfitted with a hard knob or point, the other a bit of fur.
+One end had a hard knob or point, the other a bit of fur.
 When he caught men nodding off, he gave them a wrap on the head.
 Women who dozed got a tickle with the fur.